paulgturner1981/hotel-test.equalexperts.io/README.md

 Accessibility testing
 ----------------------
 I also completed manual testing of keyboard-tabbing and voiceover functionality.
 I then ran an "Axe" test, an "Accessibility Insights for Web" test, and a "Lighthouse" accessibiilty test.
-The defects foind as a result of this testing are included in the defect report.
+The defects found as a result of this testing are included in the defect report.

 API testing
 -----------